TRI-ML/sequentialized_barnard_tests/README.md

 This will print the evaluation result to the terminal, as well as save key information in a timestamped json file.

-To illustrate this via an evaluation on the default data.
-The following commands are EQUIVALENT:
+We illustrate this via an evaluation on the default data.
+The following commands are equivalent:
 ```bash
 $ python evaluation/run_step_on_evaluation_data.py -p "example_clean_spill" -f "TRI_CLEAN_SPILL_v4.npy"
 ```